 Creating a Temperature Conversion API: A Step-by-Step Guide

 Creating a Temperature Conversion API can be an enriching project in full-stack development.
 In this guide, we'll explore how to build a simple yet effective API using Node.js.
-This temperature converter will allow users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
-The skills you’ll learn here can be applied to other API projects, enhancing your programming toolkit.
+For more on unit conversions, check out our guide on mastering unit conversions guide.

 Why Build a Temperature Conversion API?

 APIs, or Application Programming Interfaces, are crucial for modern web applications.
 They allow different software programs to communicate with one another.
-In our case, creating a Temperature Conversion API serves the following purposes:
+For more on API development, see our guide on optimizing api endpoint performance.

 Setting Up Your Environment